Rome is absolutely packed with historic sites all throughout the city. You could be in Rome for days and not see them all.

-Due to its significance, The Colosseum is known to have very long lines to buy tickets especially during the high summer season.
+Due to its significance, The Colosseum is known to have very long lines to buy tickets, especially during the high summer season.
 You can however avoid all the waiting and head directly into the site if you buy tickets ahead of time.

 B) Roman Forum & Palatine Hill

-Tickets: Part of two day pass with Colosseum
+- Tickets: Part of Colosseum ticket

 Once you have had enough time browsing around inside the Colosseum you can make your way outside to the Roman Forum and Palatine Hill (both included in the price of your ticket).